xinbo-w/PySAD-Anomaly-Detection-for-NYC-Taxi/README.md

 You can also read a concise introduction to the topic in this [handout](https://github.com/xinbo-hubert-wang/PySAD-Anomaly-Detection-for-NYC-Taxi/blob/main/handout.pdf).

 The rest of this doc and the repository will be focused on the technical details.
+If you are interesed in running the code your self, please turn to the [notebook](https://github.com/xinbo-hubert-wang/PySAD-Anomaly-Detection-for-NYC-Taxi/blob/main/PySAD-Anomaly-Detection-for-NYC-Taxi.ipynb) and download the prepared data provided in the repository.

 ## The Code Example